-Prerequisites: 6.021A, 10.111A, 10.1113, 10.1114, 10.2111, 10.2112, (Two of 10.1113, 10.1114, 10.2111 or 10.2112 may be taken as co-requisites), 6.021B, 6.021C (one of 6.021B or 6.021C may be taken as a co-requisite).
+Prerequisites: 6.021A, 10.111A (10.111A if attempted at an acceptable level may be taken as a co-requisite), 10.1113, 10.1114, 10.2111, 10.2112 (two of these may be taken as co-requisites), 6.021B, 6.021C (one of 6.021B or 6.021C may be taken as a co-requisite).

-Basic circuit concepts followed by basic system ideas such as order, state, linearity and typical system waveforms.
+Basic circuit concepts followed by basic system ideas such as order, state. linearity and typical system waveforms.
 Typical linear time invariant systems modelled and described by differential equations leading to use of Laplace transforms.
 Partial fractions, poles, zero and stability.
 Transfer functions and circuit responses both in time and frequency domain.
 Basic signal analysis.
 Fourier series.
 Fourier Transform.
 Modern filter design, Butterworth and Chebysher filters.
-Transformation of low pass filter to high pass, bandoass and band stop filters.
+Transformation of low pass filter to high pass, bandpass and band stop filters.